MiclyaelLuge/web-portfolio/README.md

 ## Acknowledgements

-This portfolio was made using a template by [codewithsadee](https://github.com/codewithsadee).
+This portfolio was made using a template based on [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) by [codewithsadee](https://github.com/codewithsadee).
 Thanks for the great work!